Xinglab/rmats-turbo/README.md

 #### Starting with BAM files

-Reads can be mapped independently of rMATS with any aligner and then the resulting BAM files can be used as input to rMATS.
+Reads can be mapped independently of rMATS with any aligner and then the resulting BAM files can be used as input to rMATS. rMATS requires aligned reads to match --readLength unless --variable-read-length is given. rMATS also ignores alignments with soft or hard clipping unless --allow-clipping is given.

 Suppose there are 2 sample groups with 2 BAM files per group.